pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

     kubectl apply -f restore.yaml
     ```

-## Configure the MySQL client to use a TLS connection
+## Step 3: Configure the MySQL client to use a TLS connection

 To connect the MySQL client with the TiDB cluster, use the client-side certificate created above and take the following methods.
 For details, refer to [Configure the MySQL client to use encrypted connections](https://docs.pingcap.com/tidb/stable/enable-tls-between-clients-and-servers#configure-the-mysql-client-to-use-encrypted-connections).